 - (Legacy Linux connector only) If the connector is not already domain-joined, join it to the Active Directory domain.

 Your Workspace ONE Access deployment can have multiple connector instances.
-The connector instance that you configure in this procedure will be the instance that synchronizes ThinApp packages with Workspace ONE Access.
+The instance that you configure in this procedure will be the instance that synchronizes ThinApp packages with Workspace ONE Access.

 The Join Domain page refreshes and displays a message that you are currently joined to the domain.

 - Log in to the Workspace ONE Access console.

 - Select the Identity & Access Management tab.

 - Click Setup.

 - In the Connectors page, click Join Domain in the appropriate connector row.

 - On the Join Domain page, type the information for the Active Directory domain and click Join Domain.

 Important: Do not use non-ASCII characters when you enter the Active Directory (AD) domain name, AD username, or AD password.
 Non-ASCII characters are not supported in these entry fields in the Workspace ONE Access console.